Zhong-Lab-UCSD/HiFislides/README.md

 --runThreadN 32
 ```

-Next, uniquely mapped reads are selected using samtools.
+Next, uniquely mapped reads are selected using samtools (NOTE: maybe here using MAPQ30 would be good enough).

 ```
 samtools view -@ 32 -b -h -q 255 \